bobbyno/ruby_drills/README.md

 ## Installation

-Ruby Drills are meant to be used as a standalone tool.
+Ruby Drills are meant to be used as a standalone tool from the command line:

     $ gem install ruby_drills

-And then execute:
+Run:

     $ ruby_drills